 After leaving the Knoxville Smokies minor league baseball team because of sunstroke during training camp, Acuff focused on music.
 Success followed with hits such as “Great Speckled Bird,” “Blue Eyes Crying in the Rain,” and “Wabash Cannonball.”

-Acuff was presented a Grammy Lifetime Achievement Award in 1986.
+Acuff was a member of the Grand Ole Opry and was presented a Grammy Lifetime Achievement Award in 1986.

 5. Kenny Chesney